 When we reached the bus station we found out that it is not possible to go to Popayan, and that is not possible to go south of Popayan as well.
 They told us that Panamericana South of Cali is closed cause the indigenous people are protesting.

 They blocked all the roads and it is not possible nor safe to travel in this direction.
 Also, travel to Ecuador wasn’t possible.
-We asked why are they protesting, the reason is that the government doesn’t care a lot about them and their demands so they are becoming angrier and extreme.
+We asked why are they protesting?
+The reason is that the government doesn’t care a lot about them and their demands, so they are becoming angrier and more extreme.
 They want to be heard.

 We decided to go for it – our new plan: Cali-Tatacoa desert-San Agustin-Mocoa-Ecuador.

-Now when I look at it this disaster wasn’t a disaster at all.
-We did pitstops in places which we haven’t plan to visit, and saw some really amazing places.
+Now, when I look back, this disaster wasn’t a disaster at all.
+We did pitstops in places which we haven’t plan to visit, and saw some really amazing sites.

 How to get from Mocoa to Ecuador

-In Mocoa you go to the bus station and tell them you want to go to Ecuador, ask to get off at Puente international.
+In Mocoa, go to the bus station and tell them you want to go to Ecuador – ask to get off at Puente international.
 It will cost you 36.000 COP (10,1€;11,4$).
-The ride takes between 4 to 5 hours and its a nice ride.
+The ride takes between 4 to 5 hours and it’s a nice one.
 They will drop you 3 minutes away from the bridge, just walk over the bridge, and there you will see people offering a ride to the immigration office.

 It cost us 1$ each to get to Nueva Loja, it is around one hour’s drive away from the border.
 Now it depends on you what you want to do.
 If you planning on going to the Amazonas, as we did – Nueva Loja is a starting point to go there.